Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Introduction

-by localisation in $\CLL$ (\cref{trhwrthwgrgrewgwreg}).
-Some effort is needed to show that this construction is covariantly functorial for $X$ in $G\Coarse$ and $\bC$ in $\Fun(BG,\CL)$ and finally leads to the functor $\hat \bV^{G}$ from \eqref{bojoijgoi3jg3g34fhat}.
-It is important to observe that the construction also has a contravariant functoriality for a restricted class of morphisms in $G\Coarse$ called coarse coverings (\cref{wefgihjwiegwergrwrg} and \cref{iqerfjrfqwuef98weufeqwfqfe}).
-We now have a functor

-It is excisive (in an appropriate sense) and coarsely invariant, but its values are still too large.
+Some effort is needed to show that this construction {produces left-exact $\infty$-categories and} is covariantly functorial {in $X$ and $\bC$}.
+It is important to observe that the construction also has a contravariant functoriality for a restricted class of morphisms {of $G$-coarse spaces} called coarse coverings (\cref{wefgihjwiegwergrwrg} and \cref{iqerfjrfqwuef98weufeqwfqfe}). {The functor $\hat \bV^{G}_{\bC}$} is excisive (in an appropriate sense) and coarsely invariant, but its values are still large.